5 Tips to Build Your Social Media Marketing Strategy

-Social sharing is one of the greatest powers of this type of marketing.
-Not only do you reach your immediate audience, but you reach their network as well.
-The act of sharing is received as a recommendation from a friend, family member, influencer, or peer, which is essential to convincing potential consumers to become customers.
+Social sharing is one of this type of marketing’s greatest powers.When users share your content or posts, not only do you reach your immediate audience, you reach the user’s network as well.
+The act of sharing represents a recommendation from a friend, family member, influencer, or peer, which is essential to convincing potential consumers to become customers.

 People who enjoy reposting tend to look for humor, values-driven content, and posts that create an emotional attachment.
-Wendy’s marketing team earns shares and engagement through comical comebacks on Twitter that delights their audience enough to share the laughter.
-Remember to add social sharing options to your blogs, ecommerce store, and even certain email content so that your audience can share directly from those sources as well.
+Wendy’s marketing team earns shares and engagement through comical comebacks on Twitter that delight their audience enough to share the laughter.
+Remember to add social sharing options to your blogs, ecommerce store, and even certain email content so your audience can share directly from those sources as well.

 Social media is about building a community, so don’t be stingy with your likes, comments, and shares.
 Developing a culture of engagement on your profiles will encourage others to do the same.
 Mentions are especially powerful.
 Customers and followers love being mentioned on social media.
 This simple act rewards your audience by making them feel recognized and appreciated.
-Mentioning partner brands or influencers can also earn you favors with other accounts that also aim to increase their following and expand their audience.
+Mentioning partner brands or influencers can also earn you favors with other accounts that similarly aim to increase their following and expand their audience.

 If your marketing team can react quickly, your brand can leverage trends and breaking news to get discovered, entertain your audience, and encourage followers to share your posts.

 As with every good digital marketing plan, remember to track everything possible with your brand awareness campaigns.
 Pay attention to engagement statistics on your social profiles to see how much reach and interaction your posts, ads, and other content are receiving.
-Track whether the visibility of your posts is trending upward or not and continue to experiment until you hit your stride.
+Track whether the visibility of your posts is trending upward and continue to experiment until you hit your stride.
 Tracking links on posts (e.g., bit.ly) will help you gather and analyze this information.
 Also, refer to your website analytics to determine where your referral traffic is originating.